jvde-github/AIS-catcher/README.md

 **Edge version** has recently added:
 - Bug fix in setting baud rate for serial devices
 - Experimentation with NMEA2000 via socketCAN on Linux.
-Easiest is to use the latest Docker (`--network host`) is required to get access to socketCAN on the host.
+Easiest is to use the latest Docker, but note that `--network host` is required to get access to socketCAN on the host.
 In this example `vcan0` is the socketCAN interface:
   ```console
   docker run --rm -it --pull always --network host ghcr.io/jvde-github/ais-catcher:edge -E vcan0
   ```